NNPDF/apfelcomb/README.md

 - **fnlobin**   - The fastNLO index if the table is a fastNLO grid, or -1 if not.
 - **ptmin**	- The minimum perturbative order (1 when the LO is zero, 0 if not).
 - **pdfwgt**	- A boolean flag, 1 if the APPLgrid has PDF weighting, 0 if not.
-- **ppbar**	- A boolean flag, 1 if the APPLgrid should be transformed to ppbar beams, 0 if not.
+- **ppbar**	- A boolean flag, 1 if the APPLgrid should be transformed to *ppbar* beams, 0 if not.
-- **mask**	- A boolean mask, specifiying which APPLgrid entries should be considered datapoints.
+- **mask**	- A boolean mask, specifying which APPLgrid entries should be considered data points.
 - **operators** - A list of operators to handle certain special cases (see below).

 Here the mask should have as many entries as APPLgrid bins and each boolean value should be separated by